Henri Cartier-Bresson: Death and legacy

-Cartier-Bresson died in Céreste (Alpes-de-Haute-Provence, France) on August 3, 2004, aged 95.
+Cartier-Bresson died in Céreste (Alpes-de-Haute-Provence, France) on 3 August 2004, 19 days before his 96th birthday.
 No cause of death was announced.
 He was buried in the local cemetery nearby in Montjustin and was survived by his wife, Martine Franck, and daughter, Mélanie.

 Cartier-Bresson spent more than three decades on assignment for Life and other journals.
 He traveled without bounds, documenting some of the great upheavals of the 20th century — the Spanish Civil War, the liberation of Paris in 1944, the fall of the Kuomintang in China to the communists, the assassination of Mahatma Gandhi, the May 1968 events in Paris, the Berlin Wall.
 And along the way he paused to document portraits of Camus, Picasso, Colette, Matisse, Pound and Giacometti.
 But many of his most renowned photographs, such as Behind the Gare Saint-Lazare, are of seemingly unimportant moments of ordinary daily life.

 Cartier-Bresson did not like to be photographed and treasured his privacy.
 Photographs of Cartier-Bresson are scant.
 When he accepted an honorary degree from Oxford University in 1975, he held a paper in front of his face to avoid being photographed.

 In a Charlie Rose interview in 2000, Cartier-Bresson noted that it wasn't necessarily that he hated to be photographed, but it was that he was embarrassed by the notion of being photographed for being famous.

 Cartier-Bresson believed that what went on beneath the surface was nobody's business but his own.
 He did recall that he once confided his innermost secrets to a Paris taxi driver, certain that he would never meet the man again.

-In 2003, he created the Henri Cartier-Bresson Foundation in Paris with his wife, the Belgian photographer Martine Franck and his daughter to preserve and share his legacy.
+In 2003, he created the Henri Cartier-Bresson Foundation in Paris with his wife, the Belgian photographer Martine Franck, and his daughter to preserve and share his legacy.
 In 2018, the foundation relocated from the Montparnasse district to Le Marais.

-The highest price reached by one of his photographs was when Behind the Gare Saint-Lazare sold at Christie's, on November 17, 2011, by $590,455.
+The highest price reached by one of his photographs was when Behind the Gare Saint-Lazare sold at Christie's, on 17 November 2011, by $590,455.